Maajid Nawaz: Radio show on LBC

 From September 2016 to January 2022, Nawaz hosted an LBC radio show on Saturday and Sunday afternoons.
-On 7 January 2022, LBC announced on Twitter that Nawaz would no longer present at LBC "with immediate effect".
-In response, he told his Twitter followers to subscribe to his Substack, telling them the show was his family's "only source of income".
+On 7 January 2022, LBC announced on Twitter that Nawaz would no longer present at LBC, effective immediately.
+His firing came weeks after fellow host Iain Dale accused him of spreading ‘deranged rubbish’ concerning coronavirus vaccines.
+Nawaz wrote that mass vaccination during a pandemic with a jab not tested for long-term side-effects "could be doing more harm than good", In response, he told his Twitter followers to subscribe to his newsletter, telling them the show was his family's "only source of income".

 Claim by Southern Poverty Law Center

-In October 2016, the U.S. Southern Poverty Law Center accused Nawaz of being an "anti-Muslim extremist", for which it was subsequently criticised by various media outlets, and Nawaz himself.
+In October 2016, the Southern Poverty Law Center in the United States accused Nawaz of being an "anti-Muslim extremist", for which it was subsequently criticised by various media outlets, including The Atlantic, The Spectator, and The Wall Street Journal, and Nawaz himself.
 The Lantos Foundation for Human Rights & Justice wrote a public letter to the SPLC urging it to retract the listing.
 Nawaz announced his intention to file a defamation lawsuit against the SPLC on the 23 June 2017 episode of Real Time with Bill Maher.
 The SPLC deleted the HTML version of its list in April 2018.

 In June 2018, the SPLC apologised and paid $3.375 million to Nawaz and Quilliam "to fund their work to fight anti-Muslim bigotry and extremism".

-As part of the settlement, SPLC president Richard Cohen made a video apology, and released the following statement about Nawaz and the Quilliam Foundation:
+As part of the settlement, the then SPLC president J. Richard Cohen made a video apology, and released a statement of apology to Nawaz and the Quilliam Foundation.

-"The Southern Poverty Law Center was wrong to include Maajid Nawaz and the Quilliam Foundation in our Field Guide to Anti-Muslim Extremists.
-Since we published the Field Guide, we have taken the time to do more research and have consulted with human rights advocates we respect.
-We've found that Mr. Nawaz and Quilliam have made valuable and important contributions to public discourse, including by promoting pluralism and condemning both anti-Muslim bigotry and Islamist extremism.
-Although we may have our differences with some of the positions that Mr. Nawaz and Quilliam have taken, they are most certainly not anti-Muslim extremists.
-We would like to extend our sincerest apologies to Mr. Nawaz, Quilliam, and our readers for the error, and we wish Mr. Nawaz and Quilliam all the best."

 The agreement stipulated that the SPLC's apology was to be prominently displayed on various pages on their website, as well as distributed to every email address and mailing address on the SPLC mailing list.